r-lib/actions/setup-r-dependencies/README.md

 See [action.yml](action.yml)

-The only input is `cache-version`, which defaults to 1.
+- `cache-version` - default `1`.
 If you need to invalidate the existing cache pass any other number and a new cache will be used.
+- `extra-packages` - One or more extra package references to install.
+Separate each reference by newlines or commas for more than one package.

 Basic:
 ```yaml